With holidays abroad off the table for many this summer, staycations are in.

 As campervan tips go, this one is pretty basic, but it will almost definitely help you to prevent distress further down the road.

-Trust us, the five extra seconds spent tidying are far better than a week of claustrophobia!
+Trust me, the five extra seconds spent tidying are far better than a week of claustrophobia!

 11. Prepare for Middle-of-the-Night Potty Breaks